mikechambers/dcli/README.md

 $ dcliah --member-id $MEMBER_ID --platform $PLATFORM --moment weekly
 ```

-Lets view our historical Crucible stats across all of our characters for all time:
+Lets view our historic Crucible stats across all of our characters for all time:

 ```
 $ dcliah --member-id $MEMBER_ID --platform xbox --mode all_pvp --moment all_time -class all